asayers/tailsrv/README.md

 stream, then you'll need to run another piece of software on fileserver which accepts connections from your producers and writes the collated data into a file.

+### Indexing

+Kafka's abstraction is "streams of messages", whereas tailsrv's abstraction is "a stream of bytes".
+If you want to chop your stream up into messages, just do that however you'd like (newline-delimited, length-prefixed, etc. etc.).
+However, tailsrv doesn't know about your messages, so can't provide indexing for them.
+This means that, if you want to start reading from a certain message, you have to know its byte-offset.
+You could do this with another piece of software on the fileserver (an indexer).
+Kafka does this for you, but tailsrv doesn't so you'll have to roll your own.

 ## Licence